gcstaublin/gcstaublin.github.io/src/pages/work/content/trellis-docs-tooling.md

 title: "Planning for future tooling"
 ---

 As we built the Trellis Documentation Site, our decisions were viewed through the lens of future needs.
-Pages like our components page rely on a JSON API we created to support the site.
-This improves upon the current Storybook paradigm where component status needs to manually updated on individual Storybook stories, and in many cases across multiple Github repositories.
-A future improvement is to leverage this JSON data to keep status in sync across all these endpoints.
+Pages like our components page rely on a JSON API to dynamically build the page.
+While not a groundbreaking concept.
+Creating this documentation API vastly improve upon the current Storybook paradigm where component status needs to updated manually across multiple Github repositories.
+As someone who has done more than his fair share of component status updates.
+Having an API-driven approach is cool.
+Eventually, we hope this API can power the information within Storybook.

-Additionally, we talked about ways to leverage component data for Figma plugins, VS Code extensions.
-As Design Technologists, we’re looking for ways to meet users wherever they are.
+Additionally, our team of three discussed ways we could leverage these APIs to create useful Figma plugins for designbers, or VSCode extensions for engineers to meet them where they work.
+Eventually, this site could be irrelevant if they information is available across the surfaces that disciplines touch.